 The Company grants service-based stock awards in the form of RSUs.
-Service-based RSUs granted to executives, employees, and non-employee directors vest ratably, on an annual basis, over three years and in the case of certain awards to non-employee directors, one year.
+Service-based RSUs granted to executives and employees vest ratably, on an annual basis, over three years.
+Service-based RSUs granted to non-employee directors vest ratably over one year.
 The grant date fair value of the service-based awards was equal to the closing market price of the Company's common stock on the date of grant.
-For the years ended December 31, 2023 and 2022, the Company recognized \$1.5 million and \$1.6 million of stock-based compensation expense related to outstanding service-based RSUs, respectively.
+For the years ended December 31, 2024, 2023 and 2022, the Company recognized \$2.1 million, \$1.5 million and \$1.6 million of stock-based compensation expense related to outstanding service-based RSUs, respectively.